lana-20/appium-architecture/README.md

 In scenarios with iOS < 9.3, use Bootstrap.js.
 Appium Server injects Bootstrap.js into the device/simulator side to perform actions such as .click(), .send_keys(), .tap(), .scroll(), or kill the app.
 The actions happen through UIAutomation module, which transfers these commands to Bootstrap.js.

-In scenarios with iOS >= 9/3, use WebDriver Agent to perform some actions (tap, type, kill app, etc.).
-The actions are done by WebDriver Agent om a particular iOS device/simulator.
+In scenarios with iOS >= 9.3, use WebDriver Agent to perform some actions (tap, type, kill app, etc.).
+The actions are done by WebDriver Agent on a particular iOS device/simulator.

 Appium 1.6 started implemeting the new flow of XCUITest for iOS >= 9.3.
 (Current version is 1.22.3-4, as of 12/01/22).